Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates FY 2021 Earnings Guidance

-Ollie’s Bargain Outlet (NASDAQ:OLLI) last issued its quarterly earnings results on Thursday, December 2nd.
-The company reported $0.34 EPS for the quarter, missing the Zacks’ consensus estimate of $0.47 by ($0.13).
-The firm had revenue of $383.49 million for the quarter, compared to the consensus estimate of $415.22 million.
-Ollie’s Bargain Outlet had a net margin of 11.09% and a return on equity of 14.40%.
-The business’s revenue was down 7.5% compared to the same quarter last year.
-During the same period last year, the company posted $0.65 EPS.
-Analysts predict that Ollie’s Bargain Outlet will post 2.67 EPS for the current fiscal year.

-In other news, Director Stanley Fleishman acquired 1,000 shares of the firm’s stock in a transaction on Friday, September 24th.
-The stock was purchased at an average price of $63.53 per share, for a total transaction of $63,530.00.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Company insiders own 0.69% of the company’s stock.
+In other Ollie’s Bargain Outlet news, Director Stanley Fleishman bought 1,000 shares of Ollie’s Bargain Outlet stock in a transaction dated Friday, September 24th.
+The shares were purchased at an average cost of $63.53 per share, for a total transaction of $63,530.00.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Insiders own 0.69% of the company’s stock.

 A hedge fund recently raised its stake in Ollie’s Bargain Outlet stock.
-Morgan Stanley raised its position in Ollie’s Bargain Outlet Holdings, Inc. (NASDAQ:OLLI) by 39.9% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 255,846 shares of the company’s stock after buying an additional 72,916 shares during the period.
-Morgan Stanley owned 0.39% of Ollie’s Bargain Outlet worth $21,524,000 as of its most recent filing with the SEC.
+Morgan Stanley boosted its position in shares of Ollie’s Bargain Outlet Holdings, Inc. (NASDAQ:OLLI) by 39.9% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 255,846 shares of the company’s stock after purchasing an additional 72,916 shares during the period.
+Morgan Stanley owned about 0.39% of Ollie’s Bargain Outlet worth $21,524,000 as of its most recent SEC filing.

 About Ollie’s Bargain Outlet